Marked for Death

 She helped me back to my wheelchair and we took a second to collect ourselves.
 That was the moment Emma chose to come back…

 “Oh my god…” Emma said.
 “What the hell is that smell?”

 “I don’t know, it just appeared.
 Probably a garbage truck passed close and the wind brought the smell.”
 I said.
 It wasn’t really convincing, but she didn’t argue.

 “What the hell happened to the table?”
 She then shouted.
 “Oh my god Amber is that blood on—” She stopped right in the middle of her sentence as Síthmaith whispered something and snapped her finger, making Emma face go blank and stare ahead.

 “What did you just do?”

 “Memory spell.
 Don’t snap your finger or she’ll wake up.”
 She then walked over to Amber and whispered another incantation.
 A second later, Amber looked all clean and pretty, just like she’d done before the Onis had arrived.

 “Do you have a spell for every occasion?”
 She asked.

 “Aye.
-Just but ‘tis just a glamour.
+Just but ‘tis just an illusory glamour.
 Let us go away without attracting attention.”